 But, now, here is the ONLY self-study, on-demand, certification program for CAEs and those you want to become a CAE.

-The cCAE is a 40 hour, on-demand learning program that culminates in a final exam.
+The cCAE™ is a 40 hour, on-demand learning program that ends with a final exam.
 Because it is on-demand, you set the pace on how you go through the material.

-- You listen (and re-listen) to the modules as you see fit.
+- You listen (and re-listen) to the video modules on your own schedule and pace.

 - You take the exam, after completing all the modules, when you are ready, not when someone else decides you are ready, or the calendar says so.